 Arantes et al. reported the different methods used to teach neuroanatomy after reviewing 214 studies.
 They said online and offline modes were equally used for teaching neuroanatomy1.
-And recommended several methods to improve student outcomes, including emphasis on questions based on recall, use of case-based studies, class of shortened lectures, inclusion of conceptual exercises, use of flipped classroom approach, use of self-instruction laboratory stations on neuroanatomy, and adding three-dimensional models1.
+And recommended several methods to improve student outcomes, including emphasis on questions based on recall, use of casebased studies, class of shortened lectures, inclusion of conceptual exercises, use of flipped classroom approach, use of self-instruction laboratory stations on neuroanatomy. and adding three-dimensional models1.

 The COVID pandemic halted the regular mode of education in almost all universities in the world.
 The educational activities had to be continued in an online mode5.
-This abrupt shift to the online teaching mode required institutions to create a curriculum design focused on effective pedagogy and one that considers student participation and engagement 6.
+This abrupt shift to the online teaching mode required institutions to create a curriculum design focused on effective pedagogy and one that considers student participation and engagement 6 doi: 10.22442/jlumhs.2023.01026